MiddletonCommunityVoice/services-list/content/sport-and-exercsise/Your-Trust.md

 ENEGRY CLUB 6 week session for 5 to 12 year olds with parents/ carers.
 ENERGY CLUB follow-on courses at Rochdale Leisure Centre

+### Swimming
+Swimming lessons for 3 year olds and above on the Starfish Swimming Program
+0161 662 4200

 01706 924 840 ?
 01706 926 232 ?